CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

         caption="In this update, both lighting and animations work fine." %}
   </figure>

-* In the last update, this fix present in GTA III and Vice City has been rewritten:
+* In the last update, this fix present in GTA III and Vice City was rewritten:
   > * Reintroduced light glows under weapon/health/armor pickups, bribes, hidden packages, and money pickups -- they showed only on PS2 due to a bug in all PC versions.

   However, back then I didn't notice that my rewrite caused those light glows to disappear when "light boxes" on cars were rendered on-screen